-It all boils down to, Ivy League schools lead to higher future earnings and better future job prospects.
+It all boils down to, Ivy League schools leading to higher future earnings and better future job prospects.

 And at the end of the day, your college education is all about where you see your life going.

-So what’s the importance behind the networking?
+So what’s the importance of networking?
 The reality is that no matter how good your college grades are it’s still very much who you know when applying for a job or internship.
 It’s all in the name.